Made with Greek yogurt, oats, whole wheat flour, and not much else. Simple, wholesome, and satisfying.

 *Any slight changes you make to this recipe will yield a different result; I suggest making the pancakes exactly as written or using the alternatives given.

 Made with Greek yogurt, oats, whole wheat flour, and not much else.
-Recipe may be doubled for a large family.
+Simple, wholesome, and satisfying!
+Recipe may be doubled.

 - 1/2 cup (40g) quick oats

 - 1 large egg or 2 egg whites

 - 2 Tablespoons packed light or dark brown sugar

 - 1/4 cup (63g) Greek yogurt*